pichenettes/mutable-instruments-documentation/docs/modules/clouds/index.md

 * Audio input gain range: line level to modular level.
 * CV range: +/- 5V.
 CVs outside of this range are simply clipped.
 * Internal processing: 32kHz, 32-bit floating point.
 RAM Recording buffer uses 16-bit (high quality) or 8-bit µ-law (low quality) resolution.

+## Revisions and variants

+### 2015

+Hardware revision labelled "v3" with the following differences:

+* Metal-shaft **IN GAIN** potentiometer (originally, plastic shaft, with a wobbly feel since it was not fastened to the panel).
+This potentiometer is hand-soldered, since it can become very scratchy when exposed to the heat of a regular wave-soldering process.